kometbomb/prototracker-modular/MODULES.md

 This module will output the buffer amplitude at the position (0..1) specified by input 0.
 Double click to open a file dialog to open a WAV file, up to two channels are supported.

+An easy way to play a sample at its base rate (as specified by the WAV file) is to hook output #3 to an EG module ATTACK input and the EG output #0 back to the sample input #0.
+When the EG module is triggered the sample module will output the sample amplitude at the correct speed.

 | Input | Description  |
 |-------|--------------|
 | 0 | Sample position (0..1) |